Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

 Visuals are the main building blocks for UI components.
 They provide reusable rendering logic that is controlled by using properties and can be used by all components.
 They also respond to view size and color changes and can perform clipping at the renderer level.

-The properties specific to each individual visual are encapsulated in the corresponding class, such as a `Border` visual is defined in a `BorderVisual` class, a `Color` visual in a `ColorVisual` class, and so on.
+The properties specific to each visual are encapsulated in the corresponding class, such as a `Border` visual is defined in a `BorderVisual` class, a `Color` visual in a `ColorVisual` class, and so on.
 The properties that are common for all visual types are inherited from the [Tizen.NUI.VisualMap](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.VisualMap.html) class.
 To render a visual, it has to be added to a control.
 A container class [Tizen.NUI.BaseComponents.VisualView](https://samsung.github.io/TizenFX/latest/api/Tizen.NUI.BaseComponents.VisualView.html) controls any visual that you have added.

 ## Create visual